TelepathicGrunt/RepurposedStructures/README.md

 <p>&nbsp;</p>
 <p><strong>The mob spawner for all none-nbt based structures can be changed with datapacks as well!
 You just need to override the json files for the spawners which you can find here:</strong></p>
 <p><strong><a href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/rs_spawners">https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/rs_spawners</a></strong></p>
 <p>&nbsp;<br /><span style="font-size: 12px;"><strong>And some structure pieces such as Wells, Villages, Outposts, Shipwrecks, Pyramids, and Igloos can also be overridden with datapacks.
-You can find what pieces can be replaced and their filenames here: <a href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/structures">https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/structures</a></strong></span><br /><br /></p>
+Furthermore, the template pools that holds structure pieces for Villages can also be overridden with datapacks to add your own pieces to the villages!
+You can find what pieces can be replaced and their filenames here: </strong></span></p>
+<p><span style="font-size: 12px;"><strong><a href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/structures">https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/structures</a></strong></span><br /><a href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/worldgen"><strong>https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/worldgen</strong></a></p>
+<p>&nbsp;</p>
 <p><span style="font-size: 14px;"><strong>Let me know if you think of a new config option that you would need and I will try and add it! :)&nbsp;</strong></span></p>
 <p><span style="font-size: 18px;"><strong>______________________________________________________________________________</strong></span></p>
 <p>&nbsp;</p>